indieweb/wordpress-indieauth/readme.md

 ### I keep getting the response that my request is Unauthorized ###

 Many server configurations will not pass bearer tokens.
-The plugin attempts to work with this as best possible, but there may be cases we have not encounter.
+The plugin attempts to work with this as best possible, but there may be cases we have not encountered.
+The first step is to try running the diagnostic script linked to in the settings page.
+It will tell you whether tokens can be passed.

+Temporarily enable [WP_DEBUG](https://codex.wordpress.org/Debugging_in_WordPress) which will surface some errors in your logs.

 If you feel comfortable with command line entries, you can request a token under Users->Manage Tokens and use curl or similar to test logins.
 Replace example.com with your site and TOKEN with your bearer token.